 New Mexico's Zia Sun Symbol

 Once the incorrectly-rendered Zia Symbol made it to the state flag, the legend continued to grow.
-Suddenly it seems that everyone began to believe that this symbol was some sort of mystical device to the Pueblo, rather than simply art on a water vase.
+Suddenly it seems that everyone began to believe that this symbol was some mystical device to the Pueblo, rather than only art on a water vase.

 The Symbol was given attributes which were, to some extent, based on Pueblo mythology.
 According to the New Mexico Office of the State Historian, which is the source for this background information, the meaning of the Symbol has come to be understood as follows: